 In Saudi Arabia there is very simple Value Added Tax system.
-It has just one VAT rate and it is very low – only 5%.
+It has just one VAT rate and it is 15% from 1 st of July, 2020.

 History of VAT in Saudi Arabia